asyncapi/website/pages/docs/concepts/asyncapi-document/adding-channels.md

 ---
-title: Adding Channels
+title: Adding channels
 weight: 65
 ---

-Adding [channels](/docs/concepts/channel) in AsyncAPI document allows organizing and categorizing messages, routing messages to the appropriate consumers, decoupling producers and consumers, scaling and extending the API, and providing clear documentation and communication about API's communication patterns.
-Additionally, alternative names for channels can be user-defined to suit specific context and preferences.
+Incorporating [channels](/docs/concepts/channel) in the AsyncAPI document facilitates message organization and categorization, streamlining message routing to suitable consumers.
+It also enables the decoupling of producers and consumers, which contributes to the API's scalability and extensibility.
+Moreover, it offers comprehensive documentation and transparent communication about the API's communication patterns.
+Additionally, alternative names for channels can be user-defined to suit specific contexts and preferences.

 Here is an example of how to define channels: